museun/mock_instant/README.md

 ## mock_instant

-This crate allows you to test Instant/Duration code, deterministically per thread.const
+This crate allows you to test Instant/Duration code, deterministically per thread.

 It provides a replacement `std::time::Instant` that uses a deterministic thread-local 'clock'